Bard89/smoglens/README.md

 Baseline is the available last hour of data.
 So we want to be better than the last datapoint.

-The data were collected and preprocessed using -> https://github.com/Bard89/air-quality-pipeline

 ## Setup (macOS)

 ```bash